BenSampo/laravel-enum/README.md

 ## Attribute Casting

-You may cast model attributes to enums using the `CastsEnums` trait.
+You may cast model attributes to enums using Laravel 7.x's built in custom casting.
 This will cast the attribute to an enum instance when getting and back to the enum value when setting.

-Similar to how standard attribute casting works, you simply define which attributes you want to cast to which enum as an array on the model.
+Since `Enum::class` implements the `Castable` contract, you just need to specify the classname of the enum:

 ```php
 use BenSampo\Enum\Traits\CastsEnums;